nventive/web-react-skeleton/frontend/README.md

 Run `yarn install` and `yarn dev` in this directory to launch the react project in your browser

+## Windows

+To run on windows, use docker.

+1. Run `docker-compose up --build --no-recreate -d` in this directory to create the container.
+2. Run `docker exec -it vite_docker sh` to log into the container.
+3. Run `corepack enable` and `yarn set version stable` to use the latest version of yarn.
+4. Run `yarn` and `yarn dev` to launch the react project in your browser.

 ## Update locale files

 Pull key:value from google sheets to create json file.